fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How to export type synonym?
   * How to export imported module?
   * How to export constructors `Just`, `Nothing` and function `fromMaybe` in the following example?
     ```haskell
     module A(?) where
       import qualified Data.Maybe as Mb
     ```

-  * What will be exported in this case:

-    ```haskell
-    module External (
-      module Internal
-      ) where
-    import qualified Internal
-    ```

-  * What are cyclic dependencies and what are the methods of resolving them?

 ## Language control expressions